 Picture this: Your HR team is working tirelessly to fill a crucial position.
 Days turn into weeks, and before you know it, nearly a month and a half has passed.
 According to the Society for Human Resource Management (SHRM), this 44-day average time-to-hire is all too common.
 And it's not just time that's being consumed – each new hire also costs companies an average of $4,700.

-HR virtual assistants handle repetitive, time-consuming admin tasks, freeing up your HR team to focus on building relationships, developing talent, and driving your organization forward.
+HR virtual assistants handle your repetitive, time-consuming admin tasks, freeing up your HR team to focus on building relationships, developing talent, and driving your organization forward.

 First impressions matter, and so do last ones.
 HR virtual assistants keep both your onboarding and offboarding processes running smoothly: